mauricio-b-mossi/Notes/CSharp/Basics.md

 string fullName => $"{firstName} {lastName}";
 void PrintFullName =>  Console.WriteLine(fullName);
 ```
+- `nameof` returns the name of the instance. `GetType` gets the type of an instance at
+runtime. `typeof` gets information about a type at compile time.

+> `typeof` does not work on instances, it only works on Types.

+- To hide implementation details of an interface, you can explicitly implement the interface
+members.
+The only way to access these explicitly implemented interface memebers is by casting
+to the interface.

 > As a note, I tend to use Java code style instead of C#/C++/C code style.
 ```cs